bmth-arg-wiki/bmth-arg-wiki.github.io/pages/characters/selene.md

 ***

+## Current goals

+Through [E.V.E.](eve)'s experiments to upregulate her DMT production, Selene reached a "dreamlike state unlike anything ever witnessed before" known as [YOUtopia](../lore/youtopia).
+She now has to journey through this mystical land to discover the ancient mysteries of the world.

+***

 ## Selene & the CAPSLOCK DOC

 Selene is connected to the [CAPSLOCK DOC](../for-sof/capslock_doc), which was opened earlier in the timeline than expected by the devs.